nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 - If all the servers in an Upstream Block are DOWN, you will get that ratio of 502 errors, so always test your Upstreams prior to adding them to Split configurations.
 There is no elegant way to "re-try" when using Splits.
 Changing Splits under HIGH load is not recommended, there is always a chance something could go wrong and you will drop clients/traffic.
 A maintenance window for changes is always a Best Practice.
 - Split Clients is also available for TCP traffic, like your Redis Cluster.
 It splits traffic based on new incoming TCP connections.

-*HIT a bug! - Director of Dev says the new code can't handle that load, some other dependent system has crashed!*
+>*HIT a bug! - Director of Dev says the new code can't handle that 1% load, several other backend systems have crashed!*

-No worries, you comment out the `aks2_ingress` in the Split Config, and his 1% Live traffic is now going somewhere safe, when you Submit your Nginx Configuration!
+>>No worries, you comment out the `aks2_ingress` in the Split Config, and his 1% Live traffic is now going somewhere safe, when you Submit your Nginx Configuration!

-### Nginx HTTP Split Clients Use Cases
+### Nginx HTTP Split Clients Solutions

 Using the HTTP Split Clients module from Nginx unlocks multiple traffic management solutions.
 Consider some of these that might be applicable to your environment: